Making decisions and your mental capacity

 Some people have difficulties making decisions.
 This could be due to a learning disability, dementia, a mental health problem, a brain injury or a stroke.

-What is Mental Capacity?
+What is mental capacity?

-Mental capacity is the ability to make decisions.
-Some people may have difficulties making some decisions all or some of the time.
+Mental capacity is your ability to make decisions.
+Some people have difficulties making some decisions all or some of the time.

 Legal definition of mental capacity

-- Understand information given to them to make a particular decision
+- understand information given to them to make a particular decision

-- Retain that information long enough to be able to make the decision
+- retain that information long enough to be able to make the decision

-- Use or weigh up that information to make the decision
+- use or weigh up that information to make the decision

-- Communicate their decision
+- communicate their decision

-A person’s mental capacity can be assessed by a relative or carer, but a formal assessment by a professional, such as a doctor or solicitor, may need to be made if the decisions are more complex.
+A person’s mental capacity can be assessed by a relative or carer but a formal assessment by a professional such as, a doctor or solicitor, may need to be made if the decisions are more complex.
 All professionals and paid carers must ‘have regard to’ a Code of Practice when supporting someone who lacks mental capacity.